Seeing More than the Stripes and the Roar

 Despite a common fascination for the tiger, and a few visits to the jungles, I have not been very lucky to see the tiger, except on two occasions.
 One was at Kabini and the episode might as well be forgotten.
 The tigress was sighted and ‘cornered’ for some time behind a bush, by a bevy of tourist jeeps.
 I remember squirming in my seat at the plight of the magnificent animal.
 The next was more recent and at Wayanad, where a tiger crossed the road some 200 metres away.
 Taken by surprise, the three of us in the vehicle hardly had time to register the majestic presence, as it disappeared behind the bushes on one side.

 Luckily, I have had the fortune to hear the tales of close sightings from friends in the field.
 Staring almost face to face with a tiger barely few metres away, or walking on a small bridge under which rested a tigress, the thrill and excitement of seeing a tiger when totally unarmed “but knowing that the danger was more in the mind” and so on.
-These have become my experiences too, as I lived them in my mind, much like what Keats said of heard and unheard melodies.
+These have become my experiences too, as I lived them in my mind, much like Keats’ unheard melodies.
 The closest to a real feel was the sighting of a pugmark and feeling rapturous at the thought of sharing space with the tiger that had walked by.

-As I visualize the powerful stalk of the tiger, or the lazy amble of another, the bright golden merging, and yet standing out, against the foliage, and hear the powerful roar ‘aum’ permeate the jungle, I wonder why I am so fascinated by the animal.
+As I visualize the powerful stalk of the tiger, or the lazy amble of another, the bright golden merging, and yet standing out against the foliage, and hear the powerful roar ‘aum’ permeate the jungle, I wonder why I am so fascinated by the animal.
 What does it stand for?
 The answer popped out all of a sudden.
-To me, the tiger represents freedom – the freedom to be.
+The tiger, to me, represents freedom – the freedom to be.
 Remember the exit of Richard Parker, into the forest?
 Can we just let them be?

 Written by Jayalakshmi K